berlinonline/Dat0r/README.md

 ## Documentation

-Dat0r is basically made up of two layers, lets call them "core"- and "domain"-layer.
+Dat0r is basically made up of two layers, lets call them *core-* and *domain-layer*.
-The core-layer's job is to actually manage data, whereas the domain-layer's purpose is to expose domain specific APIs.
+The core layer's job is to actually manage data, whereas the domain-layer's purpose is to expose domain specific APIs.

-### Core Layer
+### Core-Layer

-To manage data the core-layer derives meta-data from your data-structure definitions.
+To manage data the *core-layer* derives meta-data from your data-structure definitions.
-This meta-data is represented by the interfaces "IModule" and "IField" and used to create instances of your data-objects, represented by the "IDocument" interface.
+This meta-data is represented by the interfaces *IModule* and *IField* and used to create instances of your data-objects, represented by the *IDocument* interface.
 Modules hold meta-data on the document level and compose Fields, that hold meta-data on the property level.
 Further more modules are responsable for creating documents based on their given meta-data.
 Documents are the type that actually holds the data.
 They use their module's fields to define per property behaviour such as validation or comparison
 and they track state changes over time as a list of (change)events.
-In short you can say "Module"s compose "Field"s to realize your data-definitions and then use the latter to create "Document"s.
+In short you can say *modules* compose *fields* to realize your data-definitions and then use the latter to create *Documents*.

-*Core layer visualization:*
+*core-layer visualization:*

 ![core-layer](https://dl.dropbox.com/u/97162004/dat0r-core.png)

-### Domain Layer
+### Domain-Layer

 Provides access to data via domain specific api that is exposed by generated data-objects.
 ... tbd